-Hungary is the birthplace of goulash and the Rubik's cube, and one of the only countries in the world where water polo is considered to be a national sport.
+Hungary is the birthplace of goulash and the Rubik's cube.
 It's also one of Europe's most popular tourist destinations.
 Since the fall of communism, Hungary become a modern and welcoming state with around 14 million visitors annually.

-If you’re considering going abroad to find a dentist, this guide sets out why Hungary is one of the most attractive destinations for quality and affordable dentistry.
+Are you considering going abroad to find a dentist?
+This guide sets out why Hungary is one of the most attractive destinations for quality and affordable dentistry.

 Hungary is a landlocked country in central Europe which shares a border with 7 different nations.
 As a member of the European Union since 2004, travel to and from Hungary is relatively straightforward for European citizens, with links by air and rail to all major cities across the region.